-This condensed consolidated interim financial information have been prepared in accordance with IAS 34 "Interim Financial Reporting".
-They do not include all of the information required for full annual consolidated financial statements, and should be read in conjunction with the annual consolidated financial statements as at and for the period ended 31 December 22, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These interim condensed consolidated financial statements have been prepared in accordance with IAS 34 "Interim Financial Reporting".
+They do not include all of the information required for full annual consolidated financial statements, and should be read in conjunction with the annual consolidated financial statements as at and for the period ended 31 December 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Significant accounting policies have been mentioned below for all newly adopted IFRSs as policies pursuant to other IFRSs remain consistent with accounting policies presented in the audited consolidated financial statements for the year ended 31 December 2022.